2 / 5 Stars

 3 / 5 Stars

 The investment seeks capital appreciation and income.
 The fund invests in equity, fixed income, and cash or cash equivalents using a tactical allocation approach.
 Generally, the following percentages apply: 40% to 65% invested in equity securities; 35% to 60% invested in fixed income securities; and up to 25% held in cash or cash equivalent securities.
-Diversified across stocks (including non-U.S.), bonds, and cash, the fund's tactical allocation approach seeks to generate a combination of capital appreciation and income.
-Between 15% and 50% of the fund's allocation to equity securities may be invested in non-U.S. securities, which may be done through American Depositary Receipts (ADRs).
+Generally, between 15% and 50% of the fund's allocation to equity securities may be invested in non-U.S. companies, which may be through American Depositary Receipts (ADRs).
 Normally, the fund's fixed income allocation has a dollar-weighted average duration of between two and eight years.

 Virtus Tactical Allocation Fund has an expense ratio of 2.05 percent.